The Handiham Radio Club net schedule, Updated September, 2020

 Friday CW Net:

 Many thanks to Paul W8IRT, SK, for his years of service on the Friday CW net.
-Dave WD8LDY is hoping to restart the net.
+We are hoping to restart the net with a new generation of hams who love Morse code.
 Stay tuned for updates!

 The PICONET operates on a frequency of 3.925 MHz, Lower Side Band: